maheshsabnis/intern_aug_blaze/multipleserv/readme.md

     - get list of pods
         - kubectl get pods
             - This commn will list all pods with their names
+            - the status of the POD must be running
     - get description of a specific pod
         - You need this if any service is not working as per the expectations
             - kubectl describe pod [POD-NAME]